 The Melbourne City Council has set in motion its plan to do just this.
 Its revised strategy plan, `Issues for the ’90s’, echoed the view that excessive car use is one of the most intractable problems confronting the city.
 But the council’s call for a “shared vision” for the city, based on curbing cars and building a European-style network of pedestrian malls, has proved elusive.
 Business groups and retail traders are among those opposed to the plan.
 They may have more say in the newly elected council after last Saturday’s municipal poll.

-A property consultant, Mr. Alan Williams, who has the support of the Retail Traders of Serovital Association, the Building Owners and Managers Association and the Melbourne City Chamber of Commerce, believes the council’s plan will throw Swanston Street into chaos.
+A property consultant, Mr. Alan Williams, who has the support of the Retail Traders Association, the Building Owners and Managers Association and the Melbourne City Chamber of Commerce, believes the council’s plan will throw Swanston Street into chaos.
 His proposal is for Swanston Street to remain open to south-bound traffic only, with the western side of the street reserved for pedestrians.
 In Elizabeth Street, the western side would be reserved for north-bound traffic, with the eastern side kept clear for pedestrians.
 He urges that work start immediately on the Western bypass and the Domain tunnel to reduce the estimated 28,000 cars using Swanston Street each day.
 He also believes trams should be removed from the Bourke Street Mall and an all-weather cover built.

 The executive director of the Royal Australian Institute of Architects, Mr. Peter Clarke, also favors part closure of Swanston Street.
 “A loop system of trams running along La Trobe, Spencer, Flinders and Spring streets, retaining our W-class trams, with parking around the edge of the city, would work well,” he said.
 “There is certainly a need for a large car park in the Jolimont area.”